Most residential tenancies are assured tenancies, assured shorthold tenancies, or in the case of Wales, occupation contracts.

-The most important obligation of a landlord in relation to repairs are set out under section 11 of the Landlord and Tenant Act 1985, that landlords of most tenancies must keep the structure and exterior of the dwelling-house in repair, and keep the installations in the dwelling-house for the supply of water, gas, electricity, sanitation, space heating and heating water in good repair and proper working order.
+The most important obligation of a landlord in relation to repairs applying to these types of tenancies are set out under section 11 of the Landlord and Tenant Act 1985 (as amended).
+This requires that landlords of most tenancies must keep the structure and exterior of the dwelling-house in repair, and keep the installations in the dwelling-house for the supply of water, gas, electricity, sanitation, space heating and heating water in good repair and proper working order.
 A landlord’s obligation in relation to these things are implied by law, therefore the tenancy agreement does not have to clarify that the landlord is liable to keep these things in repair.

 The landlord can be liable for disrepair that is not covered by the terms of the tenancy.
 This liability arises most commonly from the torts of negligence and nuisance, and the Defective Premises Act 1972.